 Santiago is a huge city with over six million inhabitants.
-The drive down the central artery, Avenida Libertador General Bernardo O’Higgins, to where I was staying in Providencia, seemed to go on forever.
-On the way we passed squads of armoured riot police and paintbomb-spattered water canon refilling from hydrants in preparation for the next round of student protests.
+The long straight drive down the central artery, Avenida Libertador General Bernardo O’Higgins, to where I was staying in Providencia, seemed to go on forever.
+On the way through the Centro Historico my taxi passed squads of armoured riot police and paintbomb-spattered water canon refilling from fire hydrants in preparation for the next round of student protests.

 Although Providencia is very safe and modern (which is why my employer puts us there), it’s also pretty sterile and soulless, so whenever I could I jumped on the downtown train for some culture.
 For the Centro Historico, get off the train at Plaza des Armas; the buzzing central square with lots going on.

 There are a few fountains and statues in the square.
 I particularly like the old Monumento a la Libertad Americana fountain with it’s water-spouting monitor lizards.